rayanfam/rayanfam.github.io/_posts/2019-02-25-hypervisor-from-scratch-part-6.md

 }
 ```

-Our tiny driver is designed to be used simultaneously in just one core, two, three, and even all the cores.
-As you can see from the code below, it gets the logical processor count.
+Our tiny driver is designed to be used in uni-core, two, three, and even all the cores.
+As you can see from the code below, it queries the logical processor count.

 ```
     int LogicalProcessorsCount = KeQueryActiveProcessorCount(0);